 I’m sure you have heard of Monkey See, Monkey Do.
 If you are reading around your child, you are setting an example.
 If you like to read, they are more likely to as well.

-Do your children like to read?
+Does your child enjoy reading?
 What books do they like?
 What have you done to foster the love of reading?